-Articulation Morphology of Plants and Plant Evo-Devo: A process-oriented, unified approach inspired by the theory of anaphytes (anaphytosis)
+Articulation Morphology of Plants and Plant Evo-Devo: A process-oriented, unified approach based on open growth, ramification and articulation, inspired by the theory of anaphytes (anaphytosis)

 Abstract

 According to the theory of anaphytes (anaphytosis), first proposed in 1843, in the open growth of plants, ramification is the key principle in plant morphology.
 It engenders articulation: the formation of articles, called anaphytes.
-While the original theory of anaphytes included tenets that are now considered outdated, Articulation Morphology, as proposed here as a modern version of the theory of anaphytes, focuses solely on ramification and articulation.
-According to articulation morphology, plants are articulated wholes: systems of articles formed through ramification.
-Articles are understood as process combinations according to process morphology.
-For practical purposes, they can also be seen as structures to which traditional names are given such as root, stem, leaf, or leaflet.
-However, articulation morphology does not require demarcating articles from one another.
-It relies only on the observation of ramifications and the resulting articulations.
+While the original theory of anaphytes included tenets that are now considered outdated, Articulation Morphology, proposed here as a modern version of this theory, focuses solely on ramification and articulation.
+In this view, plants are articulated wholes: systems of articles formed through ramification.
+These articles are understood as process combinations according to process morphology.
+For practical purposes, they may also be identified with traditional structural terms such as root, stem, leaf, or leaflet.
+However, articulation morphology relies only on the observation of ramifications and the resulting articulations.
 In this sense, it is strictly empirical.
-It supersedes questionable homologizations of controversial structures because, according to articulation morphology, these structures are simply uncommon patterns of ramification and articulation.
-Since this is a fundamentally different way of understanding plants, articulation morphology may be considered a new paradigm of plant morphology.
-From this perspective, by viewing plants as organisms that exhibit open growth through ramification and articulation, plant evo-devo becomes the investigation of the development and evolution of ramification and articulation.
+It does not depend on a morphological theory such as the classical root-stem-leaf theory of mainstream morphology, which often fails to accommodate atypical or deviant structures.
+In contrast, articulation morphology is all-encompassing: even the most deviant structures can be understood as deviant patterns of ramification and articulation.
+From this perspective, plant evo-devo becomes the investigation of the development and evolution of ramification and articulation.

 The Theory of Anaphytes (Anaphytosis) and Articulation Morphology

-Furthermore, in articulation morphology, the central and most basic concept is no longer morphological homology but transformation: the transformation of ramification and articulation.
+Furthermore, in articulation morphology - which could also be called segmentation morphology - the central and most basic concept is no longer morphological homology but transformation: the transformation of ramification and articulation.
 This changes the most basic questions we ask.
 Instead of asking questions about morphological homology, we ask how patterns of ramification and articulation have changed during development and evolution.
 For this reason, the new approach of articulation morphology may be considered a new paradigm of plant morphology.
-It changes fundamentally our way of thinking about morphology and consequently morphological investigation (for examples, see below).
+It changes fundamentally our way of thinking about morphology and consequently morphological investigation.
+As an example, consider compound leaves.
+In articulation morphology, the primary question is no longer whether they are homologous to simple leaves or partial shoots.
+Instead, we focus on the transformation of development (ontogeny) that occurred during evolution and we find that compared to simple leaves, compound leaves acquired additional ramifications and articulations (for more examples, see below).

+Transformation does not mean that articles are actually transformed into others.
+It means that during development (ontogeny) and evolution (phylogeny) articles are added, eliminated, or replaced by others.
+In general, it means that the development of plants (their ontogeny) evolved.
+To investigate this transformation of development (ontogeny), we do not need homology.
 Articulation morphology investigates transformation directly without the interference of morphological homology and the associated morphological categories.
 Different articles are not assigned to the morphological categories because categories such as those of classical morphology are not assumed in articulation morphology.
 Therefore, the problem or pseudo-problem of the assignment of controversial structures does not exist in articulation morphology.
 However, if one wants to make comparisons between articles it may be done using fuzzy set theory, where differences range from 0% toward 100%.
 0% means no difference, hence sameness.
-If one does not or cannot quantify the difference, one can refer to “more or less different,” which equates to “more or less similar.”
-One could interpret the difference or similarity as the homology of articles, ranging from total to partial homology.
+If one does not or cannot quantify the difference, one can refer to “more or less different,” or “more or less similar.”
+One could interpret the difference or similarity as the homology of articles, ranging from total to partial or combinatorial homology (Sattler 1994, Minelli 2016, 2023).
 However, as noted above, the primary aim of articulation morphology is not morphological homology but transformation.
-That said, other types of homology – beyond the morphological - play a role in the elucidation of evolution (Minelli 2018, Ochoterena et al. 2019).
+Fossils, biography, ecology and developmental genetics may provide data that help to determine the direction of transformation during evolution.
+Other types of homology – beyond the morphological – may also play a role in the elucidation of evolution (Minelli 2018, Ochoterena et al. 2019).

 How do we describe articles?
 I propose to describe articles as process combinations according to process morphology (Sattler 1990, 1992).
 This includes processes such as growth duration and growth distribution resulting in radial and dorsiventral growth.
 Articles may differ with regard to growth duration, and they may arise as radial or dorsiventral primordia.
 In the latter case, they may be oriented in the same plane as the article on which they are formed or in a transversal plane, that is, in a plane perpendicular to the plane of the article on which they are born.
 For example, teeth in serrated leaves arise in the plane of the leaf, whereas leaflets may be formed in a plane perpendicular to that of the leaf (Arber 1950, p.
 116, Rutishauser and Sattler 1997).